 Last week my husband and I decided to take a quick trip to Southern Colorado to see some iconic sights as an early anniversary celebration.
-We usually like to wait until early October to do a long drive as fall arrives early to Colorado and the aspens begin to turn gold.
+We usually like to wait until early October to do a long drive as fall arrives early in Colorado and the aspens begin to turn gold.
 Autumn is my favorite season as I love the cooler temperatures and beautiful colors of nature.

 We drove past Pikes Peak also known as "America's Mountain"